OctopusDeploy/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 This process has a lot of flaws in it.
 At some point in my career, I've been either the developer or the person running the script.
 It is not an enjoyable process.

 1) The person running the script is not an expert in the system.
-The vast majority of the time a cursorily glance is done on the script before running it.
+The vast majority of the time a cursory glance is done on the script before running it.
 2) The people who have the necessary rights could've gone home for the day, gone out to lunch, or in a meeting.
 The script might not be run for several hours.
 In some cases, the data must be fixed right away.
 3) Notification of when the script is run is manual.
 Meaning the script could've been run but the notification isn't sent for a while.
 4) Most companies don't let junior developers have rights to make changes to production.
 The people who can run the script have other, and frankly, more important responsibilities.
-Being interrupted to run a script is very, very annoying.
+They might be really focused on something and being interrupted breaks their flow.
 5) If the requests are done via email or slack nothing is audited.
 Email is where documentation goes to die.

 Octopus Deploy can do so much more than deploying software.
 A lot of new functionality has been added to make Octopus Deploy a more complete DevOps tool.
 In this post, I will walk you through a process to automate running AdHoc queries.